evrone/postcss-px-to-viewport/README.md

 - `exclude` (Array or Regexp) Ignore some files like 'node_modules'
     - If value is regexp, will ignore the matches files.
     - If value is array, the elements of the array are regexp.
+- `include` (Array or Regexp) If `include` is set, only matching files will be converted, for example, only files under 'src/mobile'
+    - If the value is regexp, the matching file will be included, otherwise it will be excluded.
+    - If value is array, the elements of the array are regexp.
 - `landscape` (Boolean) Adds `@media (orientation: landscape)` with values converted via `landscapeWidth`.
 - `landscapeUnit` (String) Expected unit for `landscape` option
 - `landscapeWidth` (Number) Viewport width for landscape orientation.

+> `exclude` and` include` can be set together, and the intersection of the two rules will be taken.

 #### Use with gulp-postcss